Twins vs. Rangers Player Props Betting Odds

-Player prop betting options for Marcus Semien, Carlos Correa and others are available in the Texas Rangers-Minnesota Twins matchup at Target Field on Sunday, starting at 2:10 PM ET.
+You can find player prop bet odds for Marcus Semien, Max Kepler and others on the Texas Rangers and Minnesota Twins heading into their matchup at 8:05 PM ET on Friday at Globe Life Field.

 Bet on this matchup or its props with BetMGM!